CONTENTS: Welcome 1 Reading List 2 Owners Manual 3 Spark Plugs 4 Service Manuals

 Right, the same tire after pushing the valve stem up inside the tire.
 Now the tire will be straight when inflated.
 Pushing the valve stem inside the tire before the final mounting will also make the mounting easier, since the pinched inner tube is making the tire tighter on the rim on the opposite side.
 When your tires are mounted correctly, smooth roads will not feel like bumpy ones, and your bike will feel solid, smooth, and more enjoyable.

-Here are several views of Myrons Thread Pin Cushion:
+Here are the most common metric threads, and several views of the Myrons Thread Pin Cushion:

 7 Seized Engine: How to unfreeze it